dbos-inc/dbos-demo-apps/python/empyrical_evidences/README.md

 ## Why Use DBOS

-- Fast Serverless deploy to the cloud.
 - Durable execution: if the application crashes, workflows will be resumed where they left off and Together.ai APIs will not be queried again for already-executed steps.
+- Develop your application locally and deploy within seconds to the cloud.
+DBOS Cloud handles scalability, reliability, observability and security at a fraction of the cost.
+- Automated tracing: DBOS applications generate and export OpenTelemetry traces by default.
-- Automatically capture provenance/lineage data for your workflows.
+- Automatically capture provenance for your workflows.
+DBOS can trace all modifications to a database record, from the workflow identity to the database transaction.

 ## Setup Instructions